Electric Landlady

 Electric Landlady is Kirsty MacColl's third studio album.
 Released in 1991, it was her second Virgin Records release and second collaboration with producer/husband Steve Lillywhite.
-The title was given when MacColl found it to be the name that was accidentally written on some early pressings of Jimi Hendrix's album Electric Ladyland.
+The title is a pun on Jimi Hendrix's album Electric Ladyland.

 Electric Landlady was MacColl's most successful U.S. release, owing to the lead track "Walking Down Madison", which peaked at No. 4 on the Billboard Modern Rock Tracks chart.
 The longest song of the album, it features guest vocals by rapper Aniff Cousins, and was originally written for Alison Moyet.

 Background

 In a 1991 interview with Melody Maker, MacColl spoke of her intention for the album's direction in comparison to her 1989 album Kite, "I was listening to Kite for the first time in a while and I thought, 'Well that's really good, but I could make the next album even more enjoyable for myself if I could actually dance to it without being paralytic!
 But I didn't want to make an album with computers.
 A lot of people think that dance means you have to have the beats per minute on the sleeve, but, to me, a waltz is a dance."
 Speaking of the larger number of co-writes on Electric Landlady, she added, "With Kite, I felt I had to prove that I wasn't this bimbo girl-next-door I'd been portrayed as.
 I wanted to make the point that, yes, I can write a song, pal!
 I didn't feel that I had to prove myself this time."